xyfir/ptorx/docs/help.md

 # Terminology

-- **Email Aliases**
+- **Email Aliases**, alias emails, or forwarding emails
-  - Email aliases (also known as redirect or forwarding emails) are email addresses created via Ptorx that typically act as a middleman for your primary emails by receiving mail and forwarding allowed mail to your primary email addresses.
+  - Email addresses created via Ptorx that typically act as a middleman for your primary emails by receiving mail and forwarding allowed mail to your primary email addresses.
 - **Waterfall**
   - Every alias has a waterfall that allows you to link filters, modifiers, and primary emails to it in a specific order.
 Each linked item is acted on in order, allowing you to redirect different mail to different primary emails based on filters and modifiers.
-- **Primary Emails**
+- **Primary Emails**, or real emails
-  - Primary emails (also known as main or real emails) are your actual email addresses where you normally receive mail.
+  - Your actual email addresses where you normally receive mail.
 These emails are where mail sent to your alias addresses will be redirected to.
 - **Filters**
   - Filters allow you to filter out mail (with whitelists or blacklists) before it reaches any primary emails that come after it in an alias's waterfall.
 - **Modifiers**
   - Modifiers allow you to modify components of an incoming email before it gets redirected to primary emails below it in an alias's waterfall.
-- **Messages**
+- **Messages**, or mail
-  - Messages (also known as mail) are any received by your alias addresses.
+  - Messages are any incoming pieces of mail received by your alias addresses.
+- **Keys**, or PGP keys
+  - Your optional private and public keys which will be used to encrypt the text and HTML body contents of mail stored on Ptorx servers.
+Mail is encrypted by Ptorx servers with your public key and decrypted later in the app using the private key.
+- **Mailbox Password**
+  - Separate from your account password, this is used to encrypt your private key if you have one.
+It's important this is a strong password because your encrypted private key will be stored on Ptorx for convenience.
+Only you, with your access to this password, will be able to read your encrypted mail.

 # Aliases